 Required Application process and material

-The application process and materials required from students who are not United States Citizens and who reside outside of the United States are as follows:
+The application process and required materials for students who are not United States Citizens are as follows:

-Complete and submit the electronic application form available on the website (click on the button labeled "International Application" ).
+1. Complete and submit the electronic application form available on the website .

 *A brief description of your understanding and practice of Christian ministry.
 How did you come to be in this ministry?
 Describe your setting (parish, diocesan administration, college or university, etc.).